eamondo2/openGL-Testing/README.md

 ShittyMinecraft
 ===============
-This is a collaboration between Zach, Adam, Eamon, and Reuben\n It is as the name implies.
+This is a collaboration between Zach, Adam, Eamon, and Reuben

+It is as the name implies.